-With time Yogi emerged as baseball’s unofficial ambassador and one of the game’s most respected statesmen.
-Even after his official retirement from the game he remained a revered presence at spring training and in the Yankees’ clubhouse.
-Despite all the accolades and honors, Yogi never changed.
+Over time Yogi Berra emerged as baseball’s unofficial ambassador and one of the game’s most admired representatives.
+Well after his official retirement from the game, he remained a beloved presence at spring training and in the Yankees’ clubhouse, an emblem of baseball’s best aspects and living proof of its history.
+Amidst the accolades and honors, however, Yogi remained a humble hero and a man of the people.
 As journalist Leonard Koppett wrote: “In the brightest of publicity spotlights, for more than four decades, Yogi remained completely himself—a rarer and more difficult accomplishment than making the Hall of Fame.”

 While Yogi’s accomplishments in baseball are the striking centerpiece of his legacy, his integrity and long-held principles are just as crucial.
 The walls of the Yogi Berra Museum & Learning Center reflect the values that Yogi both espoused and lived by: loyalty, passion, respect, cooperation, wisdom, service, generosity, selflessness and citizenship, among them.
 Visitors to the Museum will get a sense for them all as they take in Yogi’s story—a story that has, with time, elevated him to the status of national treasure.